11th United States Colored Infantry Regiment (Old): Service

-The 11th United States Colored Infantry was attached to 2nd Brigade, District of the Frontier, 7th Corps, Dept. of Arkansas, until January, 1865 and then attached to the Colored Brigade, 7th Corps, to February, 1865.
+The 11th United States Colored Infantry was attached to the 2nd Brigade, District of the Frontier, 7th Corps, Dept. of Arkansas, until January, 1865 and then attached to the Colored Brigade, 7th Corps, to February, 1865.
 2nd Brigade, 1st Division, 7th Corps, to April, 1865.
 The unit was first assigned to post and garrison duty at Fort Smith.
 They spent most of their time drilling and performing routine duties such as working on the earthwork fortifications that surrounded the town of Fort Smith, serving as guards, and participating in any formal dress parades.

 It was in the summer of 1864 that the unit saw its first real military action.
 In mid-July of that year, the five companies of the 11th USCT, numbering 265 effective men, moved into Indian Territory.
 Their assignment was to guard government stock and a haying party operating at Gunther's Prairie, 12 miles northwest of Fort Smith.
 At daybreak on August 24, an estimated 300 to 400 Confederate cavalry, both white and Indian, attacked this force.
 The fighting lasted until 7:30 that morning and some firing continued as late as 10 a.m.
 According to military records, for one hour the contest was close and the fire almost incessant.
 The Confederates made three separate charges and were repulsed each time and finally were compelled to retreat.
 The loss to the force is unknown but the 11th USCT had 3 men killed and 14 missing or wounded.

 The unit remained at the Ft.
 Smith post until November 1864 when they were moved eastward to Lewisburg, in Conway County, Arkansas.
 The 11th saw action again at Boggs's Mill on January 24, 1865.
 On the night of the January 24, a detachment of Colonel Robert C. Newton’s 10th Arkansas Confederate Cavalry Regiment seized the mill, located twelve miles from Dardanelle in Yell County, in order to grind flour.
 Lieutenant Colonel James M. Steele, leading the 11th USCT, surprised the Confederate force, capturing eighteen horses and twenty stands of arms, as well as all of the flour and Newton’s papers.
 The regiment then returned to garrison duty at both Little Rock and Lewisburg until April, 1865.